davidHarush/davidHarush/README.md

 ### Hi All 👋

 * I'm a Android developer since 2014.
-* Currently working as Android developer at Nvidia.
 * Previous job: Android developer at YIT, worked on Ynet application, the biggest news app in Israel with more than 1M unique users per month.
 * Personal life : Mushroom Hunter  🍄  and Father of twins  💪
 <br/>